mathcrafter/mathcrafter/README.md

 To run the game locally:

 1. Clone this repository
+2. Install dependencies with `npm install`
+3. Build the TypeScript files with `npm run build`
-2. Open `index.html` in your browser
+4. Open `index.html` in your browser or use `npm start` to start a local server
-3. Start mining and solving math problems!
+5. Start mining and solving math problems!

+## Development

+- Run `npm run watch` to automatically compile TypeScript files when they change
+- Run `npm start` to start a local development server with live reload

 ## Future Enhancements